neuro-team-femto/neuro-team-femto.github.io/_posts/2022-11-09-LULLABYTE_PhD_position.md

 #### How to apply:

-Applications will be done using a dedicated link on the CNRS employment web portal, to be opened from 6 March 2023 onwards.
-Watch this space for the link. <br>
+Applications must be done via the CNRS employment portal, at this link: [https://emploi.cnrs.fr/Offres/Doctorant/UMR6174-JEAAUC-006/Default.aspx](https://emploi.cnrs.fr/Offres/Doctorant/UMR6174-JEAAUC-006/Default.aspx?lang=EN).
+The portal is opened for application from 15 March to 5th April 2023. <br>

+Please note that, per the Marie Skłodowska-Curie mobility rules, only applicants who are not currently residing in France can be considered for the position.

 Application material:
 - curriculum vitae
 - motivation letter detailing past experiences that are relevant for the project
 - name of 2-3 referees who could provide reference letters if needed

-Application period: *March 6th - Mar 31st 2023*<br>
+Application period: *March 15th - April 5th, 2023*<br>
-Application deadline: *31st March 2023*<br>
+Application deadline: *5th April 2023*<br>
 Interviews conducted: *April 2023* <br>
 Start date: *1st September 2023* (3 year, fulltime)<br>